mbailey/mbailey.github.io/docs/notes/software/git/aidock/README.md

-# AIdock - AI Assistant Safety Precheck Protocol
+# AIdock - AI Assistant Safety Precheck Protocol [DRAFT]

 > _Before allowing Cylons to dock on Galactica, safety protocols must be
 > followed to secure the hangar and preserve mission integrity._